 Did you know that Kona coffee is famous around the world?
 That’s because it’s grown on the slopes of a volcano and has a unique taste that’s hard to match.

-Greenwell Farms is a popular Kona coffee farm families like to visit because they have free guided tours.
+Greenwell Farms is a popular Kona coffee farm that families enjoy visiting because it offers exclusive access to free guided tours and samples.

 25. See Rainbow Falls